Santosh3672/Packaging-Fundamentals-of-Design---Testing/README.md

 Once silicon wafers are manufactured, individual dies are separated, packaged, and rigorously tested.
 This step prepares the chips for real-world integration by enabling thermal management, mechanical protection, and secure electrical interfacing with PCBs.

-**Fabless companies**

-These companies focus solely on chip architecture, RTL development, physical design, and verification.
+**Fabless companies:** These companies focus solely on chip architecture, RTL development, physical design, and verification.
 Upon finalizing the design, they deliver the GDSII file to a semiconductor foundry for fabrication.
 They do not own wafer fabs or engage in packaging/test.

-**Outsourced Semiconductor Assembly and Test (OSAT)** OSATs provide third-party services to fabless and IDM companies, handling wafer probing, die packaging (e.g., wire bond, flip-chip, fan-out), final testing, and delivery.
+**Outsourced Semiconductor Assembly and Test (OSAT):** OSATs provide third-party services to fabless and IDM companies, handling wafer probing, die packaging (e.g., wire bond, flip-chip, fan-out), final testing, and delivery.

-**Integrated Device Manufacturer(IDM)**
-IDMs own and manage the complete silicon lifecycle—from design to fabrication and packaging/testing.
+**Integrated Device Manufacturer(IDM):** IDMs own and manage the complete silicon lifecycle—from design to fabrication and packaging/testing.
 This vertically integrated model gives them more control over costs, timelines, and supply chain resilience.

 Image here